How adventures in online dating regulated my energy metabolism

-While the dates that I got with that particular profile were colossal disasters (a highly entertaining story for another time and place), my fascination with the effects of meditation on the brain and body have never wavered.
+While the dates that I got with that particular profile were colossal disasters, which is a highly entertaining story for another time and place, my fascination with the effects of meditation on the brain and body have never wavered.

 I remember the first time that I practiced meditation.
-I was in 4th grade, so maybe 8 or 9 years old, and my Girl Scout troop was out to get some merit badge or another by studying with a practitioner of Buddhism for the afternoon.
+I was in 4th grade, so I was maybe 8 or 9 years old, and my Girl Scout troop was out to get some merit badge or another.
+We were studying with a practitioner of Buddhism for the afternoon.
 I remember that he had us all lie down in the middle of this dark room, and I remember that through my breath, I lost all sensations in my body beyond the blood in my veins and my beating heart.
 I was hooked.

-The other significant area of the brain that has shown increase in activity as a result of meditation practice is the hippocampus, which is the part of the brain associated with emotions and memory.
-It is also covered with receptors for cortisol (remember my post on nutrition and stress?
-Reference it, and you will understand why this is so important.)
+The other significant area of the brain that has shown increase in activity as a result of meditation practice is the hippocampus.
+This is the part of the brain associated with emotions and memory.
+It is also covered with receptors for cortisol, the hormone release during stress.
 Stress can actually damage this part of the brain, so the less stress you have, the fewer metabolic effects of stress wreak havoc on your body.

 It has also been associated with the down-regulation of inflammatory cytokines like NF-kB, which has a clinically significant association with inflammation, cancer, and addiction.
 Therefore, meditating long-term has been shown to effectively change the DNA of the practitioner in a way that promotes energy metabolism efficiency and discourages systemic inflammation.
 And that is pretty darn cool for something that involves doing nothing for twenty minutes a day!

 How to get started, though, am I right?
 For those of you who don’t already have a meditation practice, I encourage you to try a wide variety of different avenues.
 There are apps, online resources, zen centers, and Youtube videos.
 My boyfriend (who I did not

 It helps me to have a time that I set aside every day, the same time, and to make it just as non-negotiable as working out or going to work or brushing my teeth.
 Start with something small and manageable, maybe 2 minutes, maybe 10.
 Find someone who you can check in with as an accountability partner.
 Message us!
 And remember as you go, you are changing yourself from the inside out.
 The 10 minutes you spend today can lead to a lifetime of benefits.
-And your corpus callosum will thank you later, trust me.
+Your corpus callosum will thank you later, trust me.

 This blog brought to you by our lovely Lauren Badell, RB teacher with a degree in dietetics from UT Austin.